 What happens during these UX sessions?

-Speaking for the most generic of UX awareness programs, these can be centered on drawing attention to the prevalence of design in our everyday life, followed by educating the audience about HCD, usability and how it impacts the way we live and work.
+Speaking for the most generic of UX awareness programs, these can be centered on drawing attention to the prevalence of design in our everyday life, followed by educating the audience about HCD, usability, and how it impacts the way we live and work.
 The more advanced sessions can focus on higher-level topics such as UX principles, methods, processes, etc., and their application.
 Further, into the program, there can be custom sessions on creative problem-solving pertaining to your company’s functions and processes.
-All these sessions do include hands-on, relatable exercises which give a real-world understanding of what UX design really means.
+All these sessions do include hands-on, relatable exercises that give a real-world understanding of what UX design really means.
 These workshops can be conducted in-person as well as online for those in remote locations.

 UX Design workshop is without a doubt, a fun exercise.
 Quite unlike the other training sessions that happen in offices which may or may not always strike a chord with the attendees.
 The sheer wonder that people experience when they realize the reason behind some of their favorite products and services is simply good design is truly unbeatable.
 And then that’s what drives them to replicate or at least attempt to replicate that level of excellence in their everyday work life.